Kostas Christodoulou: Club career

 Christodoulou started the football at PAO Dafni Athens where he competed at the left wing of the offense.
 In the summer of 1930 and at a very young age, he moved to Panathinaikos without the consent of his club, a very common event at the time and was punished with a one year ban from every official competition, according to the regulations at the time.
-He won the Athens FCA league of 1934 with the "greens".
+With the "greens" he won the Athens FCA league in 1934.

 In 1936 he joined the city rivals, AEK Athens, where he played for 9 years winning 2 consecutive Panhellenic Championships, 1 Cup and 2 Athens FCA Championships, including the first domestic double in by a Greek club in 1939.
 He stopped football in 1945, during the events of the World War II and the Occupation, where the Greek football was inactive, at the age of 30.